Totality for Mixed Inductive and Coinductive Types: Introduction

 \section{Introduction}

-Inductive types (also called algebraic datatypes) have been a cornerstone for typed functional programming: Haskell and Caml both rely heavily on those.
+Inductive types (also called algebraic datatypes) are a cornerstone of typed functional programming: Haskell and Caml both rely heavily on them.
 One mismatch between the two languages is that Haskell is \emph{lazy} while Caml is \emph{strict}.
-A definition\footnote{The examples in the paper are all given using the syntax of \chariot which is briefly described in sections~\ref{sub:types} and~\ref{sub:rec_def}.} like { }
+A definition like { }

-is useless (but valid) in Caml because the evaluation mechanism will try to evaluate it completely (call-by-value evaluation).
-In Haskell, because evaluation is lazy (call-by-need), such a definition can be used productively.
+is valid but useless in Caml because the evaluation mechanism will loop trying to evaluate it completely (call-by-value evaluation), resulting in a stack overflow exception.
+In Haskell, because evaluation is lazy (call-by-need), such a definition isn't unfolded until strictly necessary and asking for its third element will only unfold the definition three times.
 Naively, it seems that types in Caml correspond to ``least fixed points'' while they correspond to ``greatest fixed points'' in Haskell.

-The aim of this paper is to introduce a language, called \chariot,\footnote{A prototype implementation in Caml is available from \url{https://github.com/phyver/chariot}.} where the distinction between least and greatest fixed points makes sense and where one can define datatypes with an arbitrary nesting of polarities.
-To allow a familiar programming experience, definitions are not restricted: any (well-typed) recursive definition is allowed.
+The aim of this paper is to introduce a language, called \chariot,\footnote{All the examples will now be given using the syntax of \chariot which is described in sections~\ref{sub:types} and~\ref{sub:rec_def}.
+They should be readable by anyone with a modicum of experience in functional programming.
+A prototype implementation in Caml is available from \url{https://github.com/phyver/chariot} for anyone wishing to experiment with it.} which distinguishes between least and greatest fixed points and where the user can nest them arbitrarily to define new datatypes.
+To offer a familiar programming experience, definitions are not restricted and any well-typed recursive definition is allowed.
 In particular, it is possible to write badly behaved definitions like { }